What Are Implantation Cramps?

 The zygote divides again, forming a group of cells, or a morula.
 The fast-dividing, dynamic ball of cells, or blastocyst, begins burrowing into the nutrient-rich and sustaining uterine lining.
 The inner cells become the embryo, while the outer cells of the blastocyst form the placenta.
 This burrowing during week four may result in implantation cramps.

 Implantation cramps occur to tell you that you have officially become pregnant, explained Monte Swarup, M.D., an OB-GYN based in Arizona and the founder of Vaginal Health Hub.
+But where are implantation cramps located?
 The intensity of the discomfort ranges from a dull ache to sharp twinges in your abdomen or lower back.
 These cramps may be felt for up to three days.

 Should bleeding with implantation cramps cause concern?